inkVerb/VIP/501-shell/Lesson-10.md

 ls web/tinymce_uploads
 ```

-*We have an image uploader set, not we need to do other files, including automatic uploads*
+We have an image uploader set

+Now, we need to process other files, including automatic uploads

 #### TinyMCE File & Media Upload